MicrosoftDocs/learn/learn-pr/aspnetcore/create-aspire-applications/includes/exercise-create-new-aspire-application.md

 Close the browser tabs for the Blazor App and the .NET Aspire dashboard.
 In Visual Studio, stop debugging.

-## Add a caching component to a .NET Aspire project
+## Add a caching integration to a .NET Aspire project

-Now let's add a Redis caching component to the .NET Aspire project.
+Now let's add a Redis caching integration to the .NET Aspire project.
 We'll start with the app host:

 # [Visual Studio](#tab/visual-studio)